Dominicmburu/Farm-Shop-Application/README.md

 # Farm-Shop-Application
-Farm Shop is an application developed in Android using java.
-This application help customers buy farm produces such as milk, bananas, strawberry, etc. I have also integrated payment method using Mpesa.
 # Farm-Shop-Application Farm Shop is an application developed in Android using java.
 This application help customers buy farm produces such as milk, bananas, strawberry, etc. I have also integrated payment method using Mpesa.

 Page 1